-The redevelopment of the Drill Hall site provides an opportunity for Council to create an iconic new leisure and tourism space which will define the entry to Casino from the south.
-Estimated total cost of the project is $3,314,000, with $1,952,000 committed.
-This includes $1.2 million from Council, $1.337 million from the Australian Government and $252,000 from the NSW Government.
+The redevelopment of the Casino Drill Hall site has created an iconic new leisure and tourism space which defines the entry to Casino from the south.

-Council engaged architects Chris Pritchett and Associates to prepare a draft master plan for the development of the Casino Drill Hall site, using information compiled from community meetings and feedback.
+Council engaged architects Chris Pritchett and Associates to prepare a draft master plan for the development of the site, using information compiled from community meetings and feedback.
 The plan was endorsed by Richmond Valley Council in March 2017 and:

 - Provides a strategic framework for the future enhancement and/or development of the site which recognises the resources available to Council and the community.